Biggest Benefit is Reduced Income Taxes

 - file a corporate tax return, as well as a traditional T1 personal tax return

-- establish a process for the company to periodically pay salaries and/or dividends to you and your family
+- establish a process for the company to periodically pay salaries and/or dividends to you and applicable family members

 - file T4 and T5 slips reporting the salaries and dividends paid